doubleyuhang/learn/readme.txt

-git is a very good software.
+git is a very good distributed control software.